Consider long-term investments, NGX advises investors

 “The reasons to invest represents those things that move you to invest and what you intend to spend your profits on, like family, properties, education, vacation among other,” she added.

-The News Agency of Nigeria (NAN) reports that the NGX, along with the training held series of engagements to commemorate the 2021 WIW.
+The NGX, along with the training held series of engagements to commemorate the 2021 WIW.

 WIW is a global campaign to raise awareness of investor education and protection, promoted by the International Organisation of Securities Commissions (IOSCO) and The World Federation of Exchange (WFE).